 written research work, will be available for application by our online

-media project volunteers working through our main corporate office in
+media project volunteers working out of our new offices in

 Oregon.
-We hope to be in our new space within a private adaptive
+We hope to be in our new compact "virtual materials research lab" space within a private adaptive

 residential model site in Washington by the end of our current ten year